 Whether you want to learn SwiftUI or UIKit, Hacking with iOS is a complete tutorial series written for Swift 5.4 and iOS 14, taking from you beginner to advanced using hands-on projects.

-The online Hacking with Swift doesn't include the Xcode tips and tricks video, the guide book with revision notes and exercises, or the quick tips wall chart.
+The online Hacking with Swift doesn't include the Xcode tips and tricks video, the quick tips wall chart, or other exclusive content.

 Most people should start with the introduction to Swift, but if you're already experienced with Swift you can jump into any project that interests you!

 If you can support my work by buying a book, it's hugely appreciated.

 But I recognize that not everyone can afford to buy the e-book version of Hacking with Swift, so it's also available free online.

 Get a free book delivered to your inbox, plus more discounts in the future!

 Learn the basics of Swift syntax using Xcode playgrounds – start here if this is your first time using Swift.